-As a result of these significant risk model updates, PG&E's wildfire mitigation prioritization has changed.
+As a result of the significant risk model updates PG&E reported, PG&E's wildfire mitigation prioritization changed between its base plan and update.
 The number of circuit segments comprising the top 5 percent of total utility risk decreased from 49 circuits to 14 circuits.
-26 PG&E stated that the decrease is due to a flattening of the risk buydown curve, with a more even distribution of risk across the system when compared to WDRM V3.27 When comparing the top 100 riskiest circuit segments in the WDRM V4 output to the WDRM V3 output, the majority of the circuit segments still fall in the top 20 percent of risk between WDRM V3 and WDRM V4, with only 10 circuit segments within the top 20 percent for WDRM V4 falling outside of the top 20 percent in WDRM V3.
-This indicates that the changes made by PG&E are improvements to the precision of its risk model.
-Additionally, while some movement occurred to the risk ranking based on model output changes, the changes in prioritization that result from the risk model updates from WDRM V3 to WDRM V4 do not have as much movement as the previous changes in prioritization when PG&E implemented a new model version.28 This indicates that PG&E's modeling may be advancing to the point that its updates are more refinements to previous model versions instead of significant changes, which should be indicative of PG&E having a better understanding of the risk on its system.
+PG&E attributed the decrease to a flattening of the risk buydown curve, with a more even distribution of risk across the system when compared to WDRM V3.
+When comparing the top 100 riskiest circuit segments in the WDRM V4 output to the WDRM V3 output, the majority of the circuit segments identified as the top 20 percent of riskiest circuits in WDRM V3 remained in the top 20 percent of riskiest circuits in the top 20 percent for WDRM V4 fell outside of the top 20 percent in WDRM V3.28

+The changes in risk-ranking that result from the risk model updates from WDRM V3 to WDRM V4 are less substantial than the relative risk-ranking changes that previously occurred when PG&E implemented a new model version.
+This indicates that PG&E's modeling may be stabilizing.
+Energy Safety will continue to evaluate the validity of PG&E's WDRM V4 in its 2026-2028 Base WMP filing.